newing-952/CybersecurityPortfolio/Project - Azure loadbalanced DVWA deployment with ELK Stack/ansible/README.md

-# CybersecurityPortfolio
+## Microsoft Azure Load Balanced DVWA Deployment / Automated Elk Stack Deployment

-Nick Ewing
+## Ansible Playbooks

-The following Ansible Playbook .yml files were used to deploy the DVWA webservers as well as the ELK server, including installation of both Filebeat and Metricbeat
+The following Ansible Playbook .yml files were used to deploy the DVWA webservers as well as the ELK server, including installation of both Filebeat and Metricbeat.

 ### pentest.yml

-This playbook was used to install and configure the Web-VMs with Docker, Python3 and then downloading and launching the DVWA docker web container
+This playbook was used to install and configure the Web-VMs with Docker, Python3 and then downloading and launching the DVWA docker web container.

 ### install_elk.yml